 The presence of minerals in the water makes the color of the water absolutely gorgeous, and – for those that can be visited – you can enjoy swimming and kayaking there.

-The easiest way to visit the Lagos de Montebello is on guided tours departing from San Cristobal that also go to El Chiflon Waterfall.
-You can book the tour here.
+If you don’t have a car but you still want to visit the Lagos de Montebello, your best option is to join this guided tour departing from San Cristobal that also goes to El Chiflon Waterfall.

 Get off the beaten track at the ruins of Chinkultic